nearprotocol/stakewars/challenges/challenge004.md

 - `select(.account_id | contains ("<POOL_ID>"))'` to filter only <POOL_ID> from the results
 - `jq .stake` to filter again via jq the results and take only the total stake in YoctoNEAR

-If compared with near-shell, this query provides a more accurate stake of the <POOL_ID>.
+If compared with near-cli, this query provides a more accurate stake of the <POOL_ID>.

 You can use similar filters to check if your pool will be in the next set or not:

-### Monitor the next set with near-shell
+### Monitor the next set with near-cli
 Use the command below to see if your node will lose its seat in the next epoch:
 ```
 near validators next | grep "Kicked out" | grep "<POOL_ID>"